EthanBell280/Challenge-1/README.md

 # Challenge-1-repo

-editing and fixing website to be more accessible and cleaned up coding
+editing and fixing website to be more accessible and cleaned up coding to be read easier

 ## Built with
 * HTML